enkidevs/curriculum/spreadsheets/intermediate/logical-functions/what-are-logical-functions.md

 Logical functions are also sometimes referred to as Boolean functions because they have a boolean result.

-There are several logical functions you can use in Spreadsheets.
+There are several logical functions you can use in Google Sheets.

 However, in this workout, we will only discuss the highlighted ones.